-Trocaire College, a private career-oriented Catholic college in the spirit of the Sisters of Mercy, strives to empower students toward personal enrichment, dignity, and self-worth through education in a variety of professions and in the liberal arts.
+Trocaire College, a private career-oriented Catholic college in the spirit of the Sisters of Mercy, strives to empower students toward personal enrichment, dignity, and self-worth through education in a variety of professions and the liberal arts.
 Recognizing the individual needs of a diverse student body, Trocaire College provides life learning and development within a community-based environment.
 Trocaire College prepares students for service in the universal community.

-Mission Statement - Echocardiography Program
+Mission Statement - Diagnostic Medical Sonography Program

-Grounded in Mercy and service to the community, the Echocardiography Program at Trocaire College provides students with the theoretical foundation, laboratory skills, and clinical experiences that enable them to become compassionate and competent entry-level echocardiographers.
-Adhering to the positive characteristics and ethics of the profession, Trocaire College students graduate with a dedication to self and others, delivering quality care to culturally diverse patients while continually striving to improve their knowledge of the field.
+Grounded in Mercy and service to the community, the Diagnostic Medical Sonography Program at Trocaire College provides students with the theoretical foundation, laboratory skills, and clinical experiences that enable them to become compassionate and competent entry-level sonographers.
+Adhering to the positive characteristics and ethics of the profession, Trocaire College students graduate with a dedication to themselves and others, delivering quality care to culturally diverse patients while continually striving to improve their knowledge of the field.
 The program embraces the mission and the operating principles of Trocaire College in presenting a comprehensive education to its students.

-Program Learning Outcomes
+Program Learning Outcomes (PLO)